Biden Admin CITING historical religious persecution and racism to JUSTIFY Gun Control... SERIOUSLY

 3. 01:42Biden Admin Defends Gun Ban for Marijuana Users

-9. 05:25Nikki Fried Opposes Ron DeSantis on Rights
+9. 05:25Nikki Fried vs. Ron DeSantis Political Context

 Frequently Asked Questions

-How does the Bruen decision impact gun control laws?
+How does the Supreme Court's Bruen decision impact gun control laws like the ban on medical marijuana users owning firearms?

-The Supreme Court's Bruen decision requires that gun restrictions must be consistent with the nation's historical tradition of firearm regulation.
-This places the burden on the government to prove that current laws are analogous to long-standing policies that align with the right to bear arms.
+The Bruen decision requires gun restrictions to be consistent with the nation's historical tradition of firearm regulation.
+This places the burden on the government to prove that current laws are analogous to long-standing policies that have been deemed compatible with the right to bear arms, making historical justifications for bans crucial but also subject to scrutiny.

 Related News